ismailceylan/type.js/readme.md

 });
 ```

-The trait can also define the `construct` method.
+The trait can also define `construct` method.
 This method will also works on
 the instance of the Type that uses the trait.
 It provides a useful space for
 performing primitive actions related to trait.
 So it is not necessary to create
 pollution within the constructor of the Type.
+If the type also has to define it's own
+`construct` method this mathod override trait's method but we can access and run it with
+super method.

 ### Let's create a new and powerful type
 ```javascript